edgeuno/netbox-proxbox/README.md

 queues in order to have a recurring synchronization with all the machines in proxbox.
 Better synchronization with remove machines in proxmox.

-> **ALERT:** Braking change has being made with version `0.0.10`.
+> **ALERT:** Braking changes has being made with version `0.0.10`.
 >
-> - Django's queues are no longer in use, the model was change so a script is used to run the synchronization tool
+> - Django's queues are no longer in use, the model was change to a script is used to run the synchronization tool
 > - The configuration for the cluster is now set in a file for reduce complexity of the file `configuration.py`
 > - Some of the code from the of official proxbox has being merge with this repository.